-If you’re unsure which courses you need to take for your degree, you should begin by exploring our new UM Achieve degree auditing system.
+If you’re unsure which courses you need to take for your degree, you should begin by exploring our UM Achieve degree auditing system.
 This program, which is accessible through your University of Manitoba JUMP account, will help you to determine which courses you still require to complete your degree.
 For helpful video tutorials on how to use UM Achieve, please click here.
 If your desired Science program is not yet available for degree auditing in UM Achieve, you can refer to the Academic Calendar, which outlines the requirements for each of our degree programs in detail.
-If you still have questions about your degree requirements after exploring the options above, or if you’re confused about your degree audit results, our Academic Advisors are available to assist you with your program plan (see “How do I schedule an appointment with a Science Advisor?”).
+If you still have questions about your degree requirements after exploring the options above, or if you’re confused about your degree audit results, our Academic Advisors are available to assist you with your program plan.

 Q: Are you required to complete a minor in the Faculty of Science?

 No. Minors are completely optional in the Faculty of Science, and are completed by fulfilling 18 credit hours of approved courses.
-If you would like to pursue a minor, you should consult with an Academic Advisor about how to incorporate those 18 credit hours into your degree program.
+If you would like to pursue a minor, you can find the requirements in the Academic Calendar.
+Once you have completed the first 6 credit hours of required courses with a grade of C or better, you can call 204-474-8256 to request the change.
 Please note that students cannot complete a minor in the General degree.